NicolasRoever/bargaining_experiment/README.md

 This section is only for me as a developer.
 You can ignore it.

+- Make sure termination probability is 1% not 4%!

+- Negotiation cost: 15 and 5: in the practice round, it is 30 cents.

 - Fix the chosen round in the final results page.
 For some reason, sometimes the round is larger than the number of real rounds.
 Altough the player.participant variable is set correctly.

 - Fix random termination procedure: I tested it locally and it works, check in on the server please.